 As of 19th May 2022, 11,620,772 children globally have taken part in Outdoor Classroom Day.
 The event, which happens twice a year, is a great opportunity to get students outdoors to enjoy educational and fun activities.

-As outdoor education advocates, JCA have compiled some of the benefits of outdoor learning and why we recommend teachers as well as parents to take part in this inspiring campaign.
+As outdoor education advocates, JCA have compiled some of the benefits of outdoor learning and why we recommend teachers, as well as parents, to take part in this inspiring campaign.

 Being more active improves physical health

 Pupils spend a lot of time sitting in the classroom and can get restless.
 Finding time to practice outdoor activities is essential to remind teachers, parents and children that being active is part of a balanced lifestyle.
 The NHS recommends that to stay healthy, children and young people should practice 60 minutes of physical activity every day and undertake more vigorous exercise 3 times a week (1).
-A good amount of physical activity not only helps physical health, it is also benefits mental wellbeing.
+A good amount of physical activity not only helps physical health, but also benefits mental wellbeing.

 Healthy body, healthy mind

 A well-known adage, but not always put into practice.
 Outdoor learning and activities promote the release of dopamine and serotonin which are proven to decrease stress and increase sensations of safety and wellbeing (2).
 After spending time outdoors, students will feel refreshed, more alert, happier and content.
 Learning in a new environment instead of the typical classroom is an excellent opportunity to get children to develop new skills, try new things and test their limits.